adulbrich/cs-capstone-handbook/src/content/docs/project-evaluation/rubrics.md

 70     | Basic requirements documented.
 Some stakeholder needs may be overlooked.
 50     | Minimal requirements documented.
 Many stakeholder needs are missing or unclear.

+Stakeholders refers to the project partners, which can be faculty members, students, industry partners, or else.
+Make sure that the goals of the project are stated, clear, and measurable.
+We can't evaluate requirements otherwise.

 ## Design, Implementation, and Deployment

 <!-- This needs to be improved depending on the category. -->